nix-community/go-nix/README.md

-# go-nix - go library for Nix
+# go-nix - Nix experiments written in go

 *STATUS*: experimental

-This library is re-usable but only implements subsets of the Nix infrastructure.
-Mainly to do things around networking since Go is so nice for concurrency.
+This repository holds a bunch of experiments written in Go.

+* src/nar - a Nix ARchive (NAR) file parser that mimics archive/tar from the stdlib
+* src/libstore - a narinfo parser